fsb-edu/PythonBook/README.md

                                   re-build pages that are new/changed since
                                   the last run.

 Every 'title' (a title is words with one # in front of it) in your .ipynb file will be added as a chapter on the welcome page.
-Words with more than one # in front of it will be added as subchapters in the menue on the right side of the chapter page.
+Words with more than one # in front of it will be added as subchapters in the menu on the right side of the chapter page.

 Add GitHub link: https://jupyterbook.org/en/stable/basics/repository.html